blender/blender/doc/python_api/rst/info_best_practice.rst

 - Use single quotes for enums, and double quotes for strings.

-  Both are of course strings but in our internal API enums are unique items from a limited set. eg.
+  Both are of course strings, but in our internal API enums are unique items from a limited set. eg.

   .. code-block:: python